AOEpeople/aoe_technology_radar/radar/2016-02-02/languages-and-frameworks/react123.md

 ---
-title:      "React 123"
+title:      "This is a long title that may break design"
-ring:       trial
+ring:       assess
 ---

 React blablab *React* - super "cool"